 If the duck is still alive when you recover it, you may choose to render it unconscious.
-This is done by delivering a forceful blow directly to the top of the duck's skull.
-Use a hard, heavy and blunt instrument such as a fishing priest, metal pipe or a steel rod.
+This is done by delivering a forceful blow directly to the top or back of the duck's skull.
+Use a hard, heavy and blunt instrument such as a fishing priest, metal pipe or a steel rod, or strike the duck's head against a hard surface.
+See the blunt force impact fact sheet for more information.